mberkturgut/CmpE230-Parser/README.md

 # CmpE230-Parser

-This is a advance calculator performing the following basic & bitwise operations:
+This is an advance calculator performing the following basic & bitwise operations:

 |Operation|Explanation|
 |---|---|